forcepusher/smol-caveman/README.md

 Example — "Explain database connection pooling."
 "Pool = reuse DB conn.
 Skip handshake → fast under load."

+Always respond in the same language as the user's most recent message, unless the user explicitly asks for a different language.
 ```

 This is a short portable version of [caveman](https://github.com/juliusbrussee/caveman) at Ultra intensity.